 To use the map below:

-To find your Neighborhood Officer zone you can type your address into the search field in the upper right.
+• To find your Neighborhood Officer click on the appropriate zone or type an address in the search field.

-When you click on a zone you can see your officer's photo or send an email.
+• When you click on a zone you can see that Neighborhood Officer's photo.

 The Neighborhood Officer will act as a liaison between the Police Department, the community, and a variety of city agencies as necessary to address problems and reduce criminal activity.

 The Neighborhood Officer responsibilities:

 Take primary "ownership" and identify and address crime issues within their assigned neighborhood.

 Assist with public education, crime prevention, and neighborhood specific problems and help with coordination of other city services.

 Track neighborhood problems and crimes that affect the overall quality of life in a neighborhood and require repeated police response.